benlucchesi/grails-cookie-session/README.md

     void afterSessionRestored( SerializableSession session )
     void beforeSessionSaved( SerializableSession session )

-To use, write a class that implements this interface and define the object in your application's spring application context.
+To use, write a class that implements this interface and define the object in your application's spring application context (grails-app/conf/spring/resources.groovy).
 The CookieSession plugin will scan the application context and retrieve references to all classes that implement SessionPersistenceListener.
 The order that the SessionPersistenceListeners are called is unspecified.
+For an example of how to implement a SessionPersistenceListener, see the ExceptionCondenser class which is part of the cookie-session plugin.

+The ExceptionCondenser uses beforeSessionSaved() to replace instances of Exceptions the exception's message.
+This is useful because some libraries, notably the spring-security, store exceptions in the session, which can cause the cookie-session storage to overflow.
+The ExceptionCondenser can be installed in your application by either adding it in the application context or by enabling it with the convenience settings grails.plugin.cookiesession.condenseexceptions = true.

 ## Logging